|6.8" (rectangle), 6.6" (rounded)

-The Samsung S21 Ultra is, for the first time in a Samsung phone, compatible with the Samsung 'S' Pen.
+The Samsung S21 Ultra 5G is, for the first time outside of its Galaxy Note range, compatible with the Samsung 'S' Pen.
 This stylus has previously been available to people with Samsung Galaxy Notes (and some Galaxy Tabs).
 You won't get an S Pen in the Samsung S21 Ultra's box however, as you need to purchase one separately.

-Sitting at the top of Samsung's range of Galaxy phones, the Samsung Galaxy S21 Ultra 5G has a very great deal to offer as you would expect from a premium budget phone.
+When it was released in 2021, it sat at the top of Samsung's range of Galaxy phones – the Samsung Galaxy S21 Ultra 5G has a very great deal to offer as you would expect from a premium phone.
 The AMOLED display that adapts to the app you're using, the S Pen compatibility, the 8K video capacity as well as a new look and feel all point towards a very good unit indeed.
 Bear in mind that it doesn't come with a charger or a standard headphone socket, but that this is rapidly becoming standard in the smartphone market.

 The Samsung Galaxy S21 Ultra 5G was launched with two colours to choose from: Phantom Black, and Phantom Silver.
-However, Brown, Navy Blue, and Titanium S21 Ultra are expected to join that line-up.
+However, Brown, Navy Blue, and Titanium S21 Ultras later joined that line-up.